markdown-academy/conversations-template/conversations/examples/markdown_academy.md

 ## This is an anchor

-You need to remember how are the anchors created in Markdown - they start with the hash sign `#` and then they are followed by the anchor name in lower case and with dashes instead of spaces.
+You need to remember how are the anchors created in Markdown - they start with the hash sign `#` and then they are followed by the title in lower case and with dashes instead of spaces.

 Don't worry, any modern IDE will help you with that.